 If you don't visit New Orleans in February during the world-famous Mardi Gras Carnival, make a stop at Blaine Kern's museum.
 There you'll get a glimpse of the fever that fills the city streets during the festivities and learn about the creation of the lavish parade floats Blaine Kern has been building since 1947.
-There are guided tours every half hour.
-The museum is open every day from 9 a.m. to 5:30 p.m.
+There are guided tours regularly.
+The museum is usually open every day from 9 a.m. to 5:30 p.m.
 Call and ask if there is a free shuttle from your hotel.

 1380 Port of New Orleans Place, New Orleans

 Take a stroll through the Garden District, an area less frequented by tourists, where you will discover beautiful Victorian houses and their magnificent gardens.
 These beautiful homes belonged to sugar and cotton plantation owners before the American Civil War.

 Bound by St-Charles Avenue, Jackson Avenue, Magazine Street and Pleasant Street

 Magazine Street is a busy thoroughfare that stretches for some 10 km.
 You will find many unique stores to buy locally crafted items as well as clothing boutiques, specialty shops, art galleries, restaurants and cafés.
 It's a nice street to wander and do some shopping.

 St. Charles Avenue

 St. Charles Avenue is a magnificent street lined with old oak trees and grand antebellum mansions.
 It is here, between Canal Street and Carroliton Avenue, that the famous green streetcar of the same name passes.
 Don't hesitate to hop aboard to explore this charming avenue.